 International marine bunkers: Covers those quantities delivered to ships of all flags that are engaged in international navigation.
 The international navigation may take place at sea, on inland lakes and waterways, and in coastal waters.
 Consumption by ships engaged in domestic navigation is excluded.
 The domestic/international split is determined on the basis of port of departure and port of arrival, and not by the flag or nationality of the ship.
-Consumption by fishing vessels and by military forces is also excluded and included in residential, services and agriculture.
+Consumption by fishing vessels and by military forces is excluded and instead included in the residential, services and agriculture category.